-Upon review of the County's Complaint, staff believes that the County has failed to state a cause of action upon which the Commission can grant relief.
-Staff recommends that the Commission should dismiss the Complaint, without prejudice, for the reasons provided below.
+Upon review of the County's Complaint, we find that the County has failed to state a cause of action upon which we can grant relief.
+Accordingly, the County's Complaint shall be dismissed, without prejudice, for the reasons provided below.